alexgian/guile-scmutils/README.md

 ## Requirements

-Requires guile 2.0 or higher.
+- Requires Guile 2.0 (or greater).

-Plotting is implemented through calls to [gnuplot](http://www.gnuplot.info), which must be installed separately.
+- Plotting is implemented through calls to [gnuplot](http://www.gnuplot.info), which must be installed separately.
+- Graphical equation rendering requires the presence of a reasonably complete TeX distribution, such as [TeX Live](https://www.tug.org/texlive/).

 ## Usage